surfer190/fixes/docs/buddha_dharma/fundamental-simple-buddha-dharma.md

 ### Brahma-viharas (Healthy Mental States)

 * Loving kindness - good-will, interest in being well for all beings
-    - remedy foranger, hatred, ill will, hostility, aggression, and other harsh intentions, speech, and actions.
+    - remedy for anger, hatred, ill will, hostility, aggression, and other harsh intentions, speech, and actions.
 Arrogance, conceit.
 * Compassion - concern for misfortunes
     - remedy for lack of care and indifference
 * Sympathetic joy - joy for other's success